 Powerful, mesmerizing, awe-inspiring – Shoshone Falls is one of the best places to visit in Idaho.
 Nestled on the outskirts of Twin Falls, it might appear as a hidden gem at first.
-However, once you visit Shoshone Falls, you know that such a driving force of nature can’t be secreted.
+Once you visit Shoshone Falls, however, you know that such a driving force of nature can’t be secreted.

 The width of Idaho’s crown jewel also instills a feeling of deep admiration.
 Spread over 900 feet, this astounding site is one of the largest natural waterfalls in the country.
 This alone is enough to visit Shoshone Falls and feast your eyes on the incredible natural beauty of Idaho.